-The Redstone property consists of a total of three patented mining claims held by Liberty Mines Inc. These claims total 1002.1 hectares.
+The Redstone property consists of a total of three patented mining leases (1,002 hectares) held by Liberty Mines Inc (Table 2).
+Each lease confers mining and surface rights to Liberty.
 These legally surveyed claims are shown in Figure 3.
-The tabulated details of these claims are listed in Appendix 1.